-- Investigating Modern History - 60 hours - The Nature of Modern History Options include Investigation of Historic Sites and Sources, and The Construction of Modern Histories. - Case Studies Examples include The Decline and Fall of the Romanov Dynasty, Women's Movements, The Meiji Restoration, and The Making of Modern South Africa. - Historical Investigation 20 hours.
-The Historical Investigation is designed to further develop relevant investigative research and presentation skills. - The Shaping of the Modern World 40 hours Students investigate forces and ideas that shaped the modern world through the study of key events and developments and the meaning of modernity.
-Topics include World War 1 and The Enlightenment.
+- Investigating Modern History 60 hours - The Nature of Modern History -Options include Investigation of Historic Sites and Sources, and The Construction of Modern Histories. - Case Studies Examples include The Declineand Fall of the Romanov Dynasty, Women's Movements, The Meiji Restoration, and The Making of Modern South Africa. - Historical Investigation 20 hours.
+The Historical Investigation is designed to further develop relevant investigative research and presentation skills.